fbeltrao/dotnet-observability-sample/scenario3.md

 # Scenario 3: Asynchronous transactions

 This scenario covers asynchronous transactions using RabbitMQ queues.
-In that case the correlation is our responsibility.
+In this scenario, propagating correlated trace is our responsibility.

 ![Sample Scenario 3](media/03-sample-scenario.png)